School of Social and Political Science

 Bairns' Hoose is a transformational, whole-system approach to delivering child protection, justice, and health support and services to child victims and witnesses of abuse and harm.
 The Scottish Government is funding several (six) Bairns' Hoose ‘pathfinders’ (2024-2025) with the aim of trialling and understanding Bairns' Hoose in different contexts across a variety of regions in Scotland.
 There will be significant learning from these sites for example understanding multi-disciplinary working in complex child protection contexts, the experience of children and their families through complex systems within the Bairns' Hoose, understanding systems change in relation to children affected by violence and maltreatment in different contexts.
 This knowledge will help inform the develop the Bairns' Hoose model nationally.

 In January 2024, Aberdeen City and Aberdeenshire Councils were both awarded Bairns’ Hoose Pathfinder status and University of Edinburgh agreed to partner with both Bairns' Hoose Partnerships on their implementation journeys.
-It is recognised that a collaborative approach to learning across these sites will add value to Aberdeen City and Aberdeenshire learning.
+Sycamore Bairns' Hoose is an Affiliate Partnerships and invited University of Edinburgh in 2024 to partner with them to provide a formative evaluation of the child's journey through the Sycamore.
+It is recognised that a collaborative approach to sharing knowledge across all these sites will add value to Aberdeen City and Aberdeenshire and Sycamore Partnership learning.

 Co-investigator: